Skip to main content

 As new features are added to draw.io and the menu is refined, new keyboard shortcuts are also built into the editor.
 Here are some of the new and useful shortcuts for diagramming in draw.io.

-Move selected shapes and connectors
+Move selected remote shapes and connectors

 Press Shift+Alt and drag the cursor to move a selected shape, even if your cursor is not over that shape